-The following article offers excellent advice for anyone contemplating RV camping in very cold weather.
-The Canadian author offers tips from his winter RV camping adventures where the temperature droped below zero.
+The following article offers excellent advice for anyone contemplating winter RV camping in very cold weather.
+The Canadian author offers tips from his winter RV camping adventures where the temperature dropped below zero.
 Check our Winter RV Camping Safety article for ideas that could save your life.

 Very few people run their RVs through real winters with water in the pipes.
 Our local emergency preparedness people boxed in all the pipes and tanks on a Class A, have two independent furnaces, a loud external alarm that goes off if the temperature inside goes below 50°F, and a heated garage for it.
 Notes from some others are below – as soon as they run out of propane unexpectedly, or have a furnace fail-to-start, and get the repair bill, I bet they join the rest of us!